 Common types of subprocessors

 Communication service providers include email delivery services, SMS platforms, and customer support systems.
-If these services access personal data to send communications on your behalf, they're subprocessors requiring proper contracts and oversight.
+If these services access personal data to send communications on your behalf, they’re subprocessors requiring proper contracts and oversight.
+These providers enable targeted communication and perform essential messaging functions.

 Payment processing services obviously handle sensitive personal data.
 Credit card processors, digital wallets, and billing platforms need robust security measures and clear contractual obligations about data handling.
+These subprocessors perform transaction processing and enable secure payments across various locations.

 Analytics and tracking services collect and process personal data about website visitors and app users.
 Google Analytics, heat mapping tools, and user behavior tracking platforms often qualify as subprocessors for companies using them to understand customer behavior.
+These services enhance your ability to analyze user engagement and perform data-driven decision-making.

-Subprocessor type Function Data processed
+| Subprocessor type | Function | Data processed |

-Cloud hosting Infrastructure and storage All personal data in hosted systems
+| Cloud hosting | Infrastructure and storage; operate and maintain equipment in various locations | All personal data in hosted systems |

-Email services Marketing and transactional emails Customer contact information, communication preferences
+| Email services | Marketing and transactional emails; enable targeted communication | Customer contact information, communication preferences |

-Payment processors Transaction processing Payment card data, billing information
+| Payment processors | Transaction processing; perform secure payments | Payment card data, billing information |

-CRM platforms Customer relationship management Contact details, interaction history, preferences
+| CRM platforms | Customer relationship management; enable enhanced engagement | Contact details, interaction history, preferences |

-Support platforms Customer service Support tickets, communication records
+| Support platforms | Customer service; perform support activities in multiple locations | Support tickets, communication records |

-Analytics services Usage tracking and analysis User behavior data, demographics
+| Analytics services | Usage tracking and analysis; enhance data insights | User behavior data, demographics |

 Data processing agreements with subprocessors

-The agreement must clearly define what personal data the subprocessor can access and how they can use it.
-Vague language like "customer data" won't cut it.
+The agreement must clearly define what personal data and PII the subprocessor can access and how they can use it.
+Vague language like “customer data” won’t cut it.
 You need specific descriptions of data categories and processing purposes.

 Data subject rights create interesting challenges in subprocessor agreements.
 The contract must specify how the subprocessor will assist you in responding to data subject requests for access, rectification, erasure, or portability.
 These aren’t theoretical requirements - real people make these requests regularly.